Palletizing solution at Aegir brewery using the Pally software

 Low risk high reward

-Cobots represents a low-barrier for automation where the initial investment (and risk) is limited, but the potential gain is substantial and ROI short.
-Especially in markets with labour shortage the benefits of a cobot (and automation in general) can hardly be under-estimated.
-Nothing beats an employee (the cobot) who shows up everyday and does it’s job (simple, but boring and dangerous) to perfection every time.
+Cobots represent a low barrier for automation where the initial investment (and risk) is limited, but the potential gain is substantial and ROI short.
+Especially in markets with labor shortages, the benefits of a cobot (and automation in general) can hardly be underestimated.

 A bright future

-Industry experts are predicting a great future for cobots and industry 4.0, the possibilities are many and diverse.
+Industry experts are predicting a great future for cobots and industry 4.0.
+The possibilities are many and diverse.
 By different programming and new tasks the cobots are expanding their area of expertise, palletizing cobots are getting more and more capable in terms of lift capacity, effectivity and reach.
-This means that you could lift heavier products, palletize higher, longer and wider.
-Because of the short ROI a cobot turns profitable really fast and allows you to deploy human resources on other more valuable tasks than stacking cases.
+This means that you could lift heavier products and palletize higher, longer, and wider.

-When all things are considered, the key takeaways from this article is that the limitations and disadvantages of a cobot palletizing solution are far less than the possibilities and advantages.
+When all things are considered, the key takeaway from this article is that the limitations and disadvantages of a cobot palletizing solution are far less than the possibilities and advantages.
 And it doesn’t have to be difficult to start.

 Scroll to Top